andywillmot/Reboot2020/README.md

 ## The key concepts: Tokens, Grants, Flows, Scopes, Claims & Response Types ##

 ### Tokens ###
 There are a few types of tokens to be aware of.
 API Keys, MAC Tokens for example.
-But, for the purposes of OIDC/OAuth we use "Bearer" tokens:
+But, for the purposes of OIDC/OAuth access we use "Bearer" tokens:

 **Bearer tokens**
 >A Base64 string of characters used by the bearer (the client) to access a resource provided by a resource owner.